almereyda/awesome-starred/README.md

 - [osm-diversity](https://github.com/osmlab/osm-diversity) - A place to start engaging communities to make OSM more diverse
 - [welcome](https://github.com/osmlab/welcome) - A webapp designed to make it easier to welcome new mappers to OpenStreetMap.
 - [osm-planning](https://github.com/osmlab/osm-planning) - General OSM tools planning and wishlist
-- [osm-tagging](https://github.com/osmlab/osm-tagging) - A place to discuss next actions for all things tagging
 - [osm-data-model](https://github.com/osmlab/osm-data-model) - For discussions about the OSM data model and how to improve it
 - [awesome-openstreetmap](https://github.com/osmlab/awesome-openstreetmap) - 😎 Curated list of awesome OpenSteetMap projects
 - [CarnetDocumentation](https://github.com/PhieF/CarnetDocumentation) -